lanl/scico/docs/source/style.rst

 ~~~~~~~~~

 The word *function* encompasses functions, methods, or generators in this section.
 The docstring should give enough information to make calls to the function without needing to read the functions code.

-Functions should contain docstrings unless:
+`Google's function conventions <https://google.github.io/styleguide/pyguide.html#383-functions-and-methods>`_ suggests that functions should contain docstrings unless:
 - not externally visible (the function name is prefaced with an underscore) or
 - very short.